specilaist/weatherApp/README.md

 I made rendered the sections dynamically
-I was able to pull the API for both the current and five day forecast
+I was able to pull the API for both the current and five day forecast I put the Current weather info in the first container I put the five day forecast in the bottom container

 ## Review